Steelhead Cr. Base Camp

 Our remote Steelhead Creek Base Camp is located 40 miles west of Nelson Lagoon, where this awesome stream enters the Bering Sea.
 Newly refurbished in 2018, this facility offers excellent accommodations, plus an incredible opportunity to fish for salmon, steelhead, and Dollies that have just arrived from the ocean.
 We only book a maximum of 2 GUESTS PER WEEK at this camp, so you’ll have all of this awesome water to yourself!

 We operate the Steelhead Creek Base Camp separately from our Sapsuk River facility during the 3 weeks of our fall steelhead season.
-You will be hosted by a staff of two, which includes an experienced, professional guide and chef.
+You will be hosted by a staff of one, which includes an experienced, professional guide who will also be your “chef”.
 Access is via all-terrain vehicles that travel along the beaches of the Bering Sea; the scenic, hour-long trip through this unspoiled wilderness landscape offers great opportunities for beach combing and wildlife viewing en route to camp.

 Fishing the Bering Sea Streams

 Steelhead Creek is a relatively shallow system that’s easily waded, and this stream is ideal for fishing with single hand or switch rods.
 Anglers cast streamers into deeper pockets formed in stream bends and along cut banks; the best water here is located adjacent to camp, and you’ll be fishing for fresh steelhead that move in and out of the stream during the incoming and outgoing tides.
 With the assistance of our talented guide, much of the angling involves sight casting to visible chromers only yards from the Bering Sea, and hooked fish can run deep into the reel backing as they try to escape back into the ocean… imagine landing your catch between the surf waves!